galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 Delete an organim

+**Output**::

+Delete an organim

 Output:

- A list of all remaining organisms

-**Output**::

 A list of all remaining organisms

 **Options**::